ethandoug1/BI/README.md

 # Introduction
-The following data profile was done in SQL using sample data.
+The purpose of this data profile is to capture high level metrics that can serve as a starting poing for data analysis.
+The code was adapted from [Link](https://www.codeproject.com/) the following data profile was done in SQL using sample data.
 The code has been recycled and adapted for this example.

 # Environment
 I created a server and established a database using Microsoft Azure.
 Sample sales data was used to create and populate the database.